kean/articles/2021-03-24-concurrency.markdown

 ## Atomics

 I'm using atomics (`OSAtomicIncrement32`, `OSCompareAndSwap32`) in a couple of places in Nuke.
 For example, in `Operation` I use [CAS](https://en.wikipedia.org/wiki/Compare-and-swap) to guarantee that the `finish()` callback is only executed once.
-But when Thread Sanizer was introduced it started emiting warnings[^8].
+But when Thread Sanitizer was introduced it started emitting warnings[^8].

 [^8]: You can learn more about why these warnings get emitted in the [following post](http://www.russbishop.net/the-law).